 If you are an employer or an employee with questions about COVID-19 safety in the workplace, please go to our Healthy Workplaces page.

-- Self-Assessment Tool – Public Health Agency of Canada
+- Self-Assessment Tool – Ministry of Health

 - How to Self-Monitor – Public Health Ontario